Ros Christopher Centre

-Sadly, we lost Ros to COVID-19 during 2022 and it therefore felt a fitting tribute to our rebranded mental health provision in her name.
+Sadly, we lost Ros to COVID-19 in late 2021 and it therefore felt a fitting tribute to name our rebranded support provision in her name.

 What is the RCC?

 To coordinate, execute and measure the impact of a range of wellbeing, pastoral, behavioural and therapeutic interventions in support of the ‘whole child’ at the Academy.
-The intent being that we can support more pupils to reach their full potential and to be happy, healthy and thrive in their endeavours, behaviour for learning, wellbeing, happiness and sense of self.
+The intent being that we can support more pupils to reach their full potential and to be happy, healthy and thrive in their endeavours.

-Our vision is for a timetable of interventions, which the pastoral, safeguarding and SLC teams can recommend to pupils to receive on a rota basis triaged by a lead pastoral leader in conjunction with the Deputy Head (Behaviour, Attendance and Safeguarding).
-Lincolnshire County Council Behavioural Ladder of Intervention (PSP) and Emotionally Based School Avoidance Ladder (EBSA) will also be led from the RCC by our senior mental health leaders: Mrs R Gilbert (Deputy Head Teacher) and Mr C Turner (Lead Pastoral Leader).
+Our vision is for a timetable of interventions, which the pastoral, safeguarding and SLC teams can recommend to pupils to receive on a rota basis triaged by our senior pastoral leader in conjunction with the Deputy Head (Behaviour, Attendance and Safeguarding).
+The Lincolnshire County Council Behavioural Ladder of Intervention (PSP) and Emotionally Based School Avoidance Ladder (EBSA) will also be led from the RCC by our senior mental health leaders: Mrs R Gilbert (Deputy Head Teacher) and Mr C Turner (Senior Pastoral Leader).

 Planned interventions include: